csci104/site/labs/lab7/index.md

 ### Checking off

-To get checked off, show the result after running `make` to one of your CPs.
+To get checked off, show the result after running `make` to one of your TAs.